- My employer selected me because they had a limited group to choose from…or the decision-maker was drunk!’

 The next thing which happens is that you may become a workaholic and perfectionist.
 You stay longer at the office, study madly, work harder than everyone else around you because you think you are not intelligent or capable enough.

-On the one hand, behaving like that will probably lead you to achieving more.
+On the one hand, behaving like that will probably lead you to achieve more.
 On the other hand, you are not able to stop.
 Ever.
 You can’t enjoy your accomplishments.
 All you keep doing is moving forward.
 Action for the sake of action.
 Does it make sense?

 Besides experiencing perfectionism, you may also feel another productivity threat—procrastination.